RossDHays/rtd-tutorial-main/docs/source/qualityAssurance/configuration-list.rst

     ../../modules

-This page will contain a comprehensive list of files and items under configuration control for the ORCA plug-in.
+This page contains a comprehensive list of files and items under configuration control for the ORCA plug-in.

-This will include
-    * Source code
-    * Test case files
-    * Documentation managed with Sphinx
-    * Stationary Documentation
-    * Third-party library identification

 ORCA Source code
 ----------------
-A linked list of source files goes here...
+The ORCA source code is found in the 'ORCA/' directory of the software distribution.

 ORCA Test cases
 ---------------
-A linked list of test case files goes here...
+ORCA unit tests are found in the 'tests/' directory of the software distribution.

 Sphinx Documentation Files
 --------------------------
 The source text for the Sphinx documentation files may be found either by clicking the "View page source" link on the top right corner of the page, or in the '/docs/source' directory of the project distribution package.
+Rendered Sphinx documentation goes in the '/docs/html' directory when created, but this is not included in the distribution.

 Stationary Documentation
 ------------------------
-A listing of static documentation files (with links here applicable) goes here...
+All software documentation is currently written in Sphinx.
+Additional quality assurance documents are cited on the :ref:`qualityAssurance` page.

 Referenced Libraries
 --------------------

 ..
     I can't get the literalinclude directive to work, so use a hard-coded list for now and solve this problem later.

 The following third-party libraries are used by ORCA:
     * anyio